 Blloc Ratio Launcher

 The Blloc Ratio is not the company’s first dive into the minimalist smartphone space.
 They were the masterminds behind the Blloc Zero 18, a minimalist smartphone.
-As many felt it go a bit too far, considering the inability to switch back to a typical experience when desired, Blloc launched the Ratio, a minimalist Android launcher.
+As many felt it went a bit too far, considering the inability to switch back to a typical experience when desired, Blloc launched the Ratio, a minimalist Android launcher.

 On the left of the Tiles is what Blloc calls the Root.
 The Root allows you to view important information like your calendar, the weather, and more at a glance in the form of elegant and minimal cards.
 The launcher includes functionality like a ticket scanner, timer, calculator, and more, saving you from the hassle of installing additional apps.

-- Apps automatically categorized on installation.
+- Apps are automatically categorized on installation.

 - Messaging built-in to the launcher itself.

 - The launcher is completely free to use.

 - Gestures are still a work in progress.